 Academic Probation and Disqualification

-As an undergraduate student, you must maintain a 2.00 grade point average (GPA) to remain in academic “Good Standing”.
-To determine your academic standing, both your TOTAL (cumulative) GPA (all coursework attempted at all colleges) and your CAMPUS GPA (all coursework taken at Fresno State) are taken into account.
-If either campus or total (cumulative) GPA falls below a 2.00, you will be subject to either “Academic Probation” or “Academic Disqualification” (see chart below).
-If a student is currently on any of the below academic standings and does not meet their contract, they will be placed on Academic Disqualification and dismissed from the University.
+As an undergraduate student, you must maintain a 2.00 grade point average (GPA) in both your campus (all coursework taken at Fresno State) and your Total (cumulative) GPA (all coursework attempted at all colleges) to remain in academic “Good Standing”.
+If either campus or total GPA falls below a 2.00, you will be subject to either “Academic Probation” or “Academic Disqualification” (see descriptions below).
+If a student is currently on one of the Academic Probation standings and does not meet their contract, they will be placed on Academic Disqualification and dismissed from the University.

-Probation: An undergraduate student whose campus or total (cumulative) GPA is less than a 2.00, but above the disqualification range per student level chart.
-A students campus and total GPA must be above the disqualification range in order to continue into the next semester.
+Probation: An undergraduate student whose campus or total GPA is less than a 2.00 but above the disqualification range per student level chart.
+A students campus and total GPA must be above the disqualification range in order to continue into the subsequent semester.

-Probation: Disqualification Range: An undergraduate student whose campus or total (cumulative) GPA is less than a 2.00 and in the disqualification range per student level chart.
-A student is required to increase their GPA above the disqualification range in order to continue into the next semester.
+Probation: Disqualification Range: An undergraduate student whose campus or total GPA is less than a 2.00 and in the disqualification range per student level chart.
+A student is required to increase their campus and total GPA above the disqualification range in order to continue into the subsequent semester.

 Readmitted on Probation: An undergraduate student who has been academically disqualified from the university, reapplied and been accepted as a readmitted student at Fresno State.
-Students are required to maintain a 2.50 or higher GPA each term in order to continue into the next semester.
-The student will remain on Readmitted on Probation standing until their GPA is not in the disqualification range, and rolled over to Probation or Good Standing.
+Students are required to earn a minimum 2.50 term GPA in order to continue into the subsequent semester.
+The student will remain on Readmitted on Probation standing until their GPA is no longer in the disqualification range and is on Probation or Good Standing.

 Title 5, CA Code of Regulations, Section 41300; CSU Executive Order 1038

-Undergraduate students placed on academic disqualification and dismissed at the end of the semester are encouraged to contact the University Advising Center in Joyal Administration Building, room 224 or call (559) 278-1787 regarding the Steps for Readmission.
+Undergraduate students who have been academically disqualified are encouraged to contact the University Advising Center in Joyal Administration Building, room 224 or call (559) 278-1787 regarding the Steps for Readmission.

-Graduate students should contact the Division of Graduate Studies in the Thomas Administration Building, room 132 or call (559) 278-2448 regarding academic probation or disqualification.
+Graduate students should contact the Division of Research and Graduate Studies in the Thomas Administration Building, room 130 or call (559) 278-2448 regarding academic probation or disqualification.

-For questions regarding academic probation or disqualification, please review links to the left or email at email@example.com.
+For questions regarding academic probation or disqualification, please email at firstname.lastname@example.org.